borgbackup/borg/docs/internals/data-structures.rst

 and the 48bit IV starts from 0 again (both ciphers internally add a 32bit counter to our IV, so we'll just count up by 1 per chunk).

-The chunk layout is best seen at the bottom of this diagram:
+The encryption layout is best seen at the bottom of this diagram:

 .. figure:: encryption-aead.png
     :figwidth: 100%